Do Infrared Saunas Really Work? Benefits, Myths & What to Expect

 Most people start with:

-just sitting and letting the body adjust
+3. Just sitting and letting the body adjust — no need to "push through"

-Afterward, the feeling isn’t exhaustion —it’s more like a reset.
+Afterward, the feeling isn't exhaustion — it's more like a reset.

 The Real Reason It Works: Consistency